-Our program uses an on-call system focused only for hospital admissions.
+Our program uses an on-call system Amion focused on scheduling and hospital admissions.
 Residents are "on-call" for up to 12 hours on a set schedule to admit patients to their respective service.

 Medicine Service: Each of two medicine team consists of one resident from each PGY level.
 Every fourth day, a given junior resident is the primary admitting resident, staying for a full 12 hours with his or her supervising resident.
 The night float team takes over the remainder 12 hours.
 Therefore, there are no shifts more than 12 hours in medicine, plus 1-4 hours of transition care.